The O.C.: Licensed merchandise

 Several types of products based on the series, such as clothes, toys and games, have been licensed for release.
 Licensed items of clothing released included T-shirts, jumpers, underwear and flip-flops, which are sold from the 20th Century Fox store.
 Other accessories available included keychains, notepads and a Chrismukkah wrapping paper.
 An official bath set and "OC Beauty To Go Cooling Set" was released in 2004.

 AMC Beauty released fragrances in October 2006, named "The O.C. for Him" and "The O.C. for Her" in 0.5oz and 1.7oz versions.
 LeSportsac, in a partnership with Fox, released The O.C. collection" in August 2006, which was a fashion line of bags and accessories.

-Screenlife Games and Mattel launched a The O.C. themed version of Scene It?, a DVD trivia game based on the first three seasons.
+Screenlife Games and Mattel launched an O.C. themed version of Scene It?, a DVD trivia game based on the first three seasons.
 Cardinal Games released The OC Game, another trivia board game.
 In 2006, Gameloft released a mobile game based on the show.